 You can help us make our campuses more sustainable.
 For instance, by making sure the correct recycling goes into the correct bin.
 This reduces the amount of waste sent to the incinerator (waste for energy).
-Click here for some more tips on how to help be more sustainable on our campuses.

 There is always more we can do, talk directly to our sustainability team via email@example.com

 On behalf of Falmouth University and the University of Exeter, we’ve been working on a number of projects across campus to make it more sustainable.
 Here is just some of the work carried out so far.

 Local Suppliers: 70% of our food and drinks suppliers are locally based (Devon and Cornwall) – reducing food and transport carbon emissions and helping to support the local economy.
 In total, 36% of all our suppliers are based either in Cornwall or Devon.

 Sustainable Suppliers: Our Procurement Team have signed up to the NETpositive supplier engagement platform.
 This tool allows us to assess our suppliers’ sustainability credentials in greater detail, and enables us to work with them to build sustainability objectives and action plans together.
 Using NETpositive will help reduce our indirect carbon emissions through increasing the sustainability of our suppliers.

 Lowering Energy Emissions: Since 2006, we have reduced Greenhouse Gas (GHG) emissions by approximately 40% by installing technologies including LED lighting, photovoltaics and combined heat and power systems.